 To recount even a few of the highlights of this trip, I'll need to write a series of blogs as time allows.
-For my own edification, I'd love to make this little travelogue as comprehensive as possible, but I'll bust up the narrative with lots of pictures, which you may appreciate more than the rambling.
+For my own satisfaction, I'd love to make this little travelogue as comprehensive as possible, but I'll bust up the narrative with lots of pictures, which you may appreciate more than the rambling.

 |Gassing up to go: Beth, Terry, Ms. B., and Old Rodan before our connecting flight at Philadelphia International|